 Then we descended back to Szklarska Poręba.
-The clouds were ever-changing the shades on the ground, and the trail itself offered a few interesting rock formations, so it was appealing till the end.
+The clouds were ever-changing the shades on the ground, and the trail itself offered a few interesting rock formations, so the hike was appealing till the very end.

 For the next day, we wanted to take a bus back to the Czech Republic, specifically to the town of Harrachov, as there is yet another spectacular waterfall.
-The issue was, I couldn't find any connections online, and the schedule printed on the bus stop was updated five years ago.
-So the new plan was to get to hitchhike.
+The issue was, I couldn't find any connections online, and the schedule printed on the bus stop wasn't updated for the last five years.
+Assessing the situation, we opted to hitchhike instead.

-As a kid, I heard stories about how is Central Europe hitchhiker's dream, but we had a different experience.
+As a kid, I heard stories about how Central Europe is the hitchhiker's dream, but we had a different experience.
 We tried for longer than I ever waited in Scotland, even China and the US, and had no luck.
 So we went to the forest and walked instead.

 But a few kilometers further, the trail intersected the road, so we give it a second try.
-Well, and this time we celebrated a result, as two Poles picked us, as they went to the Czech Republic to buy cheap alcohol.
+Well, and this time we celebrated a result.
+Two Poles picked us as they went to the Czech Republic to buy cheap alcohol.
 Perks of international trading, right there.
 Yey!

 Harrachov is a popular skiing resort, including facilities for ski jumping.

-It was hot, so I wanted to make some use of civilization, and get me ice cream.
-Unfortunately, nobody in the town seemed to accept card payment, and since I wasn't keen to pay a fee for using a foreign ATM, I had to give it a miss.
-Instead, we kept our pace to the waterfall, and on the way, we were looking for some good picnic spot.
+It was a hot day, so I wanted to make some use of civilization and get me ice cream.
+Unfortunately, no shop in the town seemed to accept cards, and since I wasn't keen to pay a fee for using a foreign ATM, I had to give it a miss.
+Instead, we kept our pace to the waterfall.
+On the way, we were looking for a good picnic spot.
 Which we found...

 It was near a natural pool on the river, not too far from the waterfall we wanted to visit.
 Reaching the spot required wading through the stream, which was fun, and the water was warmer than I expected.
-So after the food break, I went for a swim.
-Now, when I said that it was warmer, it indeed was above the temperatures of some Scottish lochs I've experienced, but it was still far from being warm.
+So after the lunch break, I went for a swim.
+Now, when I said that it was warmer, it indeed was above the temperatures of some Scottish lochs that I swam in, but it was still far from being warm.
 Suddenly, the ice cream was no longer needed.
-Nicely refreshing, that what it was.
-Then we finally got to the waterfall, the goal of this trip:
+Nicely refreshing, it was.
+Then, we finally reached the waterfall, the goal of this trip:

 From here, we walked back across the ridge, returning to Poland.

-The last day we took a bus to Karpacz, a town under Snezka - the highest peak of the range.
+The last day we took a bus to Karpacz, a town under Snezka - the range's highest peak.
 But before starting the ascent, we walked to see the Vang stave church.
 It has a quite interesting story, as it was originally built around 1200 in Vang municipality in Norway.
-Then, in the 19th century, the local council was about to demolish it; thankfully, due to the initiatives to save the structure, it was relocated here instead.
-This is an immense proof that it doesn't matter on the nationality, race, or political party, but on the moral standards of those in charge.
+Then, in the 19th century, the local council was about to demolish it; thankfully, it was relocated here instead due to the initiatives to save the structure.
+This is an immense proof that it doesn't matter on nationality, race, or political party, but on the values of those in charge.

 Anyway.
 Snezka was cool too.